Gongivaripalli

-Gongivaripalli is a village (with a gram panchayat) located at a distance of around 3 kilometers from Sodam, Chittoor District, Andhra Pradesh.
+Gongivaripalli is a village (with a gram panchayat) located at a distance of around 3 kilometers from Sodam, Annamayya district, Andhra Pradesh.
 The village comes under Punganur constituency.
 The village is known to have a renowned international school The Peepal Grove School.
 Honorable ex-president of India, Dr.A.P.J.Abdul Kalam participated in the inauguration of this school.